awesome-soft/awesome-devops/README.md

 * [LogStash](https://www.elastic.co/products/logstash) - Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite "stash."
 * [Kibana](https://www.elastic.co/products/kibana) - Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack.
 * [Graylog](https://www.graylog.org/) - Graylog is a leading centralized log management solution built to open standards for capturing, storing, and enabling real-time analysis of terabytes of machine data.
-* [telegraf](https://www.influxdata.com/time-series-platform/telegraf/) - Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
 * [filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-overview.html) - Filebeat is a lightweight shipper for forwarding and centralizing log data.
-* [node-exporter](https://prometheus.io/docs/guides/node-exporter/) - The Prometheus Node Exporter exposes a wide variety of hardware and kernel-related metrics.
-* [cadvisor](https://github.com/google/cadvisor) - cAdvisor (Container Advisor) provides container users an understanding of the resource usage and performance characteristics of their running containers.

 ## Service